 Sitting at an elevation of 3,048 metres above sea level in the tranquil and peaceful state of Arunachal Pradesh, Tawang is undeniably one of the most serene and rejuvenating winter destination in India.
 With the incoming of winter the entire town of Tawang gets covered in a magical blanket of fresh white snow turning this historically rich destination into a complete winter wonderland.
 Spending your winter vacation Tawang is a great way of utilizing your holidays since you will be greeted with clear blue skies, stark white snow and pleasant people who will welcome you with a smile.

 Tsomgo Lake (Sikkim)

-Literally translating into ‘source of lake’ in Bhutia language, Tsomgo Lake is situated on the eastern end of the stunning northeastern state of Sikkim.
-Sitting at an elevation of 3,753 metres above sea level this high altitude glacial lake is one of the prime centre of attraction since this is one of the most highly revered holy lakes here by the highly spiritual Buddhist monks and the local Sikkimese population.
+Literally translating into ‘source of a lake’ in Bhutia language, Tsomgo Lake is situated on the eastern end of the stunning northeastern state of Sikkim.
+Sitting at an elevation of 3,753 metres above sea level this high altitude glacial lake is one of the prime centres of attraction since this is one of the most highly revered holy lakes here by the highly spiritual Buddhist monks and the local Sikkimese population.
 It is a sight to behold during the winter months when the entire region gets blanketed in snow.
 The oval-shaped lake covers a surface area of almost 60 acres and is the venue for the grand celebration of Guru Purnima.